 Very importantly, the FSoE protocol was independently certified by TÜV Süd Rail GmbH to the IEC61508 SIL3 level.
 TÜV Süd Rail GmbH is an independent notified body specializing in defining and advancing compliance for safety, security, and sustainability solutions.
 In addition, TÜV SÜD now confirms that the FSoE protocol also meets the new normative requirements of IEC 61784-3:2021 Ed.

 This is relevant because it proves that FSoE has been evaluated by a 3rd-party safety agency and carries the appropriate certification.
 When coupled with similarly certified safety hardware, the machine builder will have a much easier time having their overall machine certified for functional safety.

 ETG hit a home run with EtherCAT.
 By making the technology open and accessible, it encouraged many vendors to develop EtherCAT products.
 Machine builders and engineers benefited because they have access to many different vendors and products.
-The end-user benefitted with high-performance technology and lower costs due to many competitive offerings.
+The end-user benefitted from high-performance technology and lower costs due to many competitive offerings.
 It has been a win-win for everyone.

 Similarly, FSoE is open and published by the ETG.
 Increasingly, more automation companies will develop FSoE-based products and the ecosystem will continue to grow.
 Both machine builders and end-users will benefit from a wide selection of products and vendors.

 This is not always the case with competing safety protocols on the market today.
 Some protocols out there are closed and proprietary.
 Any control solutions that are developed will tie a machine builder into that one vendor’s hardware and programming tools.
 This introduces risk – as you are tied to one vendor.

 In short, because Safety over EtherCAT is open, it gives machine builders an increasing number of product options from a number of different vendors.

 3. FSoE can be implemented with other networks